rabbitmq/rabbitmq-server/deps/rabbitmq_auth_backend_oauth2/README.md

 ### Resource Server ID and Scope Prefixes

-OAuth 2.0 and (thus UAA-provided) tokens use scopes to communicate what set of permissions are particular client has been granted.
+OAuth 2.0 (and thus UAA-provided) tokens use scopes to communicate what set of permissions particular client has been granted.
 The scopes are free form strings.

 `resource_server_id` is a prefix used for scopes in UAA to avoid scope collisions (or unintended overlap).